appsmithorg/appsmith/.github/pull_request_template.md

 #### QA activity:
 - [ ] [Speedbreak features](https://github.com/appsmithorg/TestSmith/wiki/Test-plan-implementation#speedbreaker-features-to-consider-for-every-change), if applicable, have been covered
-- [ ] My test plan has been reviewed by project stakeholders
+- [ ] My test plan covers all impacted areas/features
-- [ ] My test plan has been peer reviewed by other QA members
+- [ ] Test plan has been peer reviewed by project stakeholders and other QA members
-- [ ] Manually tested functionality on generated DP
+- [ ] Manually tested functionality on DP
 - [ ] We had an implementation alignment call with stakeholders post QA Round 2
 - [ ] Cypress test cases have been added and approved by SDET/manual QA
 - [ ] Added `Test Plan Approved` label after Cypress tests were reviewed